Flutter (software): History

 The first version of Flutter was known as "Sky" and ran on the Android operating system.
 It was unveiled at the 2015 Dart developer summit with the stated intent of being able to render consistently at 120 frames per second.
 On December 4, 2018, Flutter 1.0 was released at the Flutter conference in London.

 On May 6, 2020, the Dart software development kit (SDK) version 2.8 and Flutter 1.17.0 were released, adding support for the Metal API.

 On March 3, 2021, Google released Flutter 2 during an online Flutter Engage event.
 It added a Canvas-based renderer for web in addition to the HTML-based renderer and early-access desktop application support for Windows, macOS, and Linux.
 It also shipped with Dart 2.0 which included support for null-safety.
 Null safety was initially optional as it was a breaking change and was made mandatory in Dart 3 released in 2023.

 On May 12, 2022, Flutter 3 and Dart 2.17 were released with support for all desktop platforms as stable.

 On October 27, 2024, a number of Flutter community developers announced Flock, a fork of Flutter intended to be easier to contribute to while still keeping in sync with all changes made in the upstream code base.

-Major releases in Flutter

-Prior to the Flutter 2.0 release in March of 2021, the Flutter framework was centered on mobile development.
-The developers of Flutter were primarily focused on the two main platforms, IOS and Android.
-Specifically, they wanted to deliver strong performance and improve access to native API and platform features and expand the widget system.

-With the release of Flutter 2.0, the framework moved beyond mobile and introduced support for the web platform.
-This marked a shift into a broader cross platform development environment.
-With this release, developers could produce applications for Web, Android and IOS from the same codebase.
-This release also brought the desktop platform closer to stable.

-There have been a number of improvements since then that have broadened platform support.
-They introduced enhancements to performance and workflow, redefined the developer’s toolkit, and added an improved rendering engine.